ohmyzsh/ohmyzsh/plugins/battery/README.md

 `plugins=(... battery)`

-Make sure the acpi tool is installed by running the following command:
+You must have the acpi tool installed on your operating system.

+Here's an example of how to install with apt:
 ```
 sudo apt-get install acpi
 ```